Re-read for the second time.

 Having finally arrived at Castle Kingair, they are not exactly welcome there.
 It happens to be Conall’s great great great granddaughter who is mistress there now, and she resents him for having left the pack without an alpha, and refusing to turn her into a werewolf.
 There is also no love lost between Conall and the pack’s beta.
 Still, they will have to find a resolution for the pack, and find out what is causing them all to be human.
 And of course, who is trying to kill Alexia, or is someone else the target all along?

 A very action filled novel, which kept me reading and reading.
 The end is very disturbing, and I am so glad the next book in on my shelf.
 I will dive right into it.
-No, not going to spoil it for someone who has not read the books yet (or am I the last one to do that?).
+No, not going to spoil it for someone who has not read the books yet.

 I really like Gail Carriger’s writing style and the unique characters she has created.
 Both the main and secondary ones.
 And then the interaction between Tunstall and Ivy, well that was melodramatic, but not unsuspected.
 And that sister of hers, I wish she would have fallen out of the dirigible.
 What a mean character.
 How Alexia can tolerate her, I have no idea.